ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimscript.md

 Vim is flexible, and allows you (if you wanted) to define a different leader key for each Vim buffer.
 You would do this with the built-in variable `maplocalleader` and the corresponding keyword `<localleader>`, which are the buffer-local equivalents of `mapleader` and `<localleader>`, and you can use them in the exactly same way.

+When would you use local leader?

-The local leader key gives you the possibility of a different leader key for each filetype (for example `<Space>` as a local leader in LaTeX files, `,` in Python files, and optionally a different key, say `\`, as a global leader key).
+- As an end user, you'd usually use the local leader key, if you so wanted, to create custom leader key different filetypes (for example `<Space>` as a local leader in LaTeX files, `,` in Python files, and optionally a different key, say `\`, as a global leader key).
+- As a plugin author, you might use `<localleader>` as a precaution to avoid overriding the plugin user's own `<leader>` mappings.
+  VimTeX does precisely this.

-The VimTeX plugin uses `<localleader>` in its default mappings (as a precaution to avoid override your own `<leader>` mappings), so it is important to set a local leader key for LaTeX files.
+The VimTeX plugin uses `<localleader>` in its default mappings, so it is important to set a local leader key for LaTeX files.
 To do this, add the following code to your `ftplugin/tex.vim` file:

 ```vim